Everybody is familiar with Thanksgiving traditions like eating turkey, watching football and trying to avoid annoying relatives at the dinner table.

 The 44 million Americans currently saddled with student debt may wonder where their next meal is coming from, but the Pilgrims literally had no idea about eating.

-How did they get in such a financial and nutritional fix?
+How did they get into such a financial and nutritional fix?

 Like a lot of modern-day Americans, their dreams were bigger than their pocketbooks.
 If the Pilgrims had money, they would have come over on a huge ship stocked with enough supplies to get them through the brutal winter of 1620.